ead3471/foodgram-project-react/README.md

 ```

-- Enjoy!

-### In addition, the project has a built-in githab action, which, if properly configured, automatically deploys images to the specified server on push actions:
+### The project includes a built-in GitHub Action that can automatically deploy images to the specified server on push actions.
+Follow the steps below to set it up:
-1. Setup secret keys:
+1. Setup secret keys in your GitHub repository's settings:
 -  DB_ENGINE

  - DB_HOST